 sheila.ngoc.pham[at]gmail.com | @birdpham

-I’m a writer, producer, researcher, broadcaster and communications professional.
+I wear a lot of different hats: writer, producer, editor, researcher, radio maker and communications professional.
 I’ve worked in Australia, the United Kingdom, and south-east Asia (based in Thailand) in radio, digital media, education, community development and public health.
-In 2013-2014 I completed an Erasmus Mundus Master of Bioethics in Belgium, The Netherlands and Italy, supported by a European Commission scholarship.
+Over the past twenty years I’ve primarily worked in the not-for-profit and public sectors.

 - Review of The Inflatable Woman by Rachael Ball (Graphic Medicine)

 - How comic books can improve healthcare (Ockham’s Razor, RN)